 Real Estate Closing Process in North Carolina

-The majority of residential sales contracts are presented to sellers by real estate agents who use the standard forms provided by the North Carolina Association of Realtors.
-These "fill in the blanks" forms were developed by attorneys and comply with state laws.
-Homebuyers sometimes ask their attorneys to draft offers for them.
+Most residential sales contracts are presented to sellers by real estate agents who use standard forms provided by the North Carolina Association of Realtors.
+These "fill in the blank" forms were developed by attorneys and they comply with state laws.

 Home inspections normally take place after the contract is accepted by all parties.
-Inspections are typically paid for by the buyer.
+The cost of inspections is typically paid by the buyer.

 Contingencies for basic home inspections and pest inspections are part of the main body of the contract.
 Dates are inserted to indicate when buyers will complete inspections and when requests for repairs, if any, will be sent to the seller.

-Contract contingencies for some types of inspections, such as those for septic systems and radon levels, are added by including a special addendum with the offer.
-The same is true for many other contingencies, such as appraisal requirements, buyer possession before closing, and seller-financing.
+Contract contingencies for some types of inspections, such as those for septic systems and radon levels, can be added by including a special addendum to the offer.

-Other standard contingencies include financing provisions, a description of items to remain in the home (or to be removed), and clarification of association dues.
+In addition to inspection contingencies, other standard contingencies include financing provisions, such as the seller getting a mortgage.
+They can cover a description of items to remain in the home or to be removed, and clarification of association dues.